TehEbst/cs303e-intro-to-python/resources/2025-08-30_MoreSimplePythonNotes.md

 ```

 ## 2. Formatting with `format()`
-`fotmat(value, fortmat_string)` converts a value to a string with specific formatting
+`format(value, format_string)` converts a value to a string with specific formatting

 ### a) Formatting Floats
 - Field width: total width of the string